terrier-org/pyterrier/docs/transformer.rst

  - Except for an indexer, you should implement a ``transform()`` method.
  - If your approach ranks results, use ``pt.model.add_ranks()`` to add the rank column. (``pt.apply.doc_score`` will call add_ranks automatically).
  - If your approach can be trained, your transformer should extend Estimator, and implement the ``fit()`` method.
- - If your approach is an indexer, your transformer should extend IterDictIndexerBase and implement ``index()`` method.
+ - If your approach is an indexer, your transformer should extend Indexer and implement ``index()`` method.

 Mocking Transformers from DataFrames